cinchapi/concourse/examples/quickstart/python/README.md

 >> concourse.get(key='name', criteria='location = "Atlanta" AND role like "%Software Engineer%"')
 {1449069839744000: 'John Doe', 1449069839744032: 'Adrian Doe'}

-# We can also view all the values that are stored in a field, across records
+# You can also view all the values that are stored in a field, across records
 # For example, get a list of all job titles
 >> concourse.browse(key='title')
 {'Director of Engineering': [1449069839744008],